1lumen selects and reviews products personally. We may earn affiliate commissions through our links, which help support our testing.

 3.5 stars: ★★★⋆

 There are a few things I need to highlight.
-1 is Turbo dropping to a very low output within 5 minutes.
 The missing anno on the threads is of lesser concern.
-Besides these 2 points, the 1 instance I had that the P30i didn’t switch modes is a little concerning.
+Besides this, the 1 instance I had where the P30i didn’t switch modes is a little concerning.
 And mainly because of that, I can’t grade it higher than 3.5 stars, otherwise, it would have been a solid 4-4.5 stars.

 Because in terms of its performance, and the number of accessories it’s pretty good, with a nice amount of lumens combined with a nice amount of throw, especially in High mode.